top of page

-Batteries are one of the most essential discoveries in human history, they enable us to carry the stored power and keep us in light even when the whole power grid failed.
-However, it is also one of the most complicated technology and even with more than 160 years of its presence.
+Batteries are one of the most essential discoveries in human history, they enable us to carry the stored power and keep us in light even when the whole power grid fails.
+However, it is also one of the most complicated technologies even with more than 160 years of its presence.
 Still, most of the general people didn’t understand that much.

 Here in this blog, I cover most of the fundamentals of flooded batteries.